 The remaining individuals will subsequently receive materials to study for general knowledge questions.
 Mars One Chief Medical Officer Norbert Kraft interviews the members of this group individually about the knowledge questions and about their motivation to become part of this life-changing mission.
 The interviews are brief because it does not require a lot of time to determine which candidate is not suitable to fly to Mars.
 Therefore, the following selection rounds will be focused on determining who has what it takes to settle on Mars.
 The remaining candidates will have shown that they are healthy, smart, and dedicated.

-The final selection round will be broadcasted throughout the world.
 The Mars One selection committee will create international groups of four candidates.
 The groups will be expected to demonstrate their ability to live in harsh living conditions, and work together under difficult circumstances.
 The groups will receive their first short term training in a copy of the Mars outpost.

 From the first selection series, up to six groups of four will become full time employees of the Mars One astronaut corps, after which they will train for the mission.
 Whole teams and individuals might be selected out during training if they prove not unsuitable for the mission.